Florence Nightingale: Film

+Her appearances in theatre returned to British cinema in The Lady with a Lamp (1951), directed by Herbert Wilcox and starring Anna Neagle, based on a 1929 stage play.
+In 1993, Nest Entertainment released an animated Florence Nightingale for younger audiences.

 Television

-Portrayals of Nightingale on television, in documentary as in fiction, vary – the BBC's 2008 Florence Nightingale, featuring Laura Fraser, emphasised her independence and feeling of religious calling, but in Channel 4's 2006 Mary Seacole: The Real Angel of the Crimea, she is portrayed as narrow-minded and opposed to Seacole's efforts.
+Portrayals of Nightingale on television, in documentary as in fiction, vary – the BBC's 2008 Florence Nightingale, featuring Laura Fraser, emphasised her independence and feeling of religious calling, but in Channel 4's 2006 Mary Seacole: The Real Angel of the Crimea, she is portrayed as narrow-minded and opposed to Mary Seacole's efforts.